yugabyte/yugabyte-db/docs/content/preview/develop/data-modeling/hot-shards.md

 The hot shard issue can occur both for tables and indexes.
 {{</warning>}}

-Let us understand the problem and the solution to this via some exmaples.
+Let us understand the problem and the solution to this via some examples.

 <!-- begin: nav tabs -->
 {{<nav/tabs list="local,anywhere" active="local" repeatedTabs="true"/>}}